Academic year 2022/23

 National achievement rate tables data

 Figures in the ‘national achievement rate tables’ section are as published in March 2023.
-These official statistics cover achievement rates for the 2021/22 academic year and would have been previously released as part of the standalone National achievement rate tables publication.
+These official statistics cover achievement rates for the 2021/22 academic year and would have been previously released as part of the standalone National achievement rate tables publication (opens in a new tab).

 Provider reporting during the COVID-19 pandemic